evildmp/BrachioGraph/docs/tutorial/sophisticated-calibration.rst

      150: {'cw': 1968, 'acw': 1968}}

-Now, you can copy and paste (you'll need to do a little reformatting) the two dictionaries to the BrachioGraph definition:
+Now, you can copy and paste (you'll need to do a little reformatting) the two dictionaries to the BrachioGraph definition that you have been working with in ``custom.py``:

 ..  code-block::
     :emphasize-lines: 10-15